RunDevelopment/DS3TexUp/Upscaling.md

 - `4x-UniScale_Restore` 50% + `4x_UniversalUpscalerV2-Neutral_115000_swaG` 50% on the extracted normal maps
 - `1x_NormalMapGenerator-CX-Lite_200000_G` on the upscaled albedo for high-frequency normals

 DS3's normal maps really don't have a lot of detail on them so upscaling them produces very flat materials.
-The problem is that the upscaled normal map only contains the low-frequency structure of the original, it doesn't not contain any of the "new" high-frequency details of the upscaled albedo.
+The problem is that the upscaled normal map only contains the low-frequency structure of the original, it does not contain any of the "new" high-frequency details of the upscaled albedo.

 To solve this, I also generate a normal map from the upscaled albedo.
-Since generated normal map contains (almost exclusively) the high-frequency details of the albedo.
+The generated normal map contains (almost exclusively) the high-frequency details of the albedo.
 This is perfect for us.

 The 2 maps (same size) are then combined using a height map addition (see the `DS3NormalMap` class).
 This produces a combined normal map with the low-frequency structure of the original upscaled normal map and the high-frequency details of the generated normal map.